rayanfam/rayanfam.github.io/_posts/2019-02-25-hypervisor-from-scratch-part-6.md

 }
 ```

-The reason why implementing functions like **HandleControlRegisterAccess** is mandatory is because processors (even the recent Intel processor) have 1-settings of some processor-based VM-execution controls like CR3-Load Exiting & CR3-Store Existing, so you have to manage these kinds of VM-Exits by yourself, but if your processor can continue without these settings, it's strongly recommended to reduce the amounts of VM-Exits because modern OSs access control registers a lot; thus, it has a significant performance penalty.
+The reason why implementing functions like **HandleControlRegisterAccess** is necessary is because some processors have 1-settings of some processor-based VM-execution controls like CR3-Load Exiting & CR3-Store Existing, so we have to manage these kinds of VM-exits by ourselves, but if our processor can continue without these settings, it's strongly recommended to reduce the amounts of VM-exits and avoid configuring the settings that lead to these kinds of VM-exits because modern OSs access control registers a lot; thus, it has a significant performance penalty.

 ### MSR Bitmaps

 Everything here is based on whether you set the 28th bit of Primary Processor Based controls or not.

 On processors that support the 1-setting of the "**use MSR bitmaps**" VM-execution control, the VM-execution control fields include the 64-bit physical address of four contiguous MSR bitmaps, which are each 1-KByte in size.
-This field does not exist on processors that do not support the 1-setting of that control.

 The definition of MSR bitmap is pretty clear in Intel SDM, so I just copied them from the original manual.
 After reading them, we'll start to implement them and put them into our hypervisor.

 - Read bitmap for low MSRs (located at the MSR-bitmap address).
 This contains one bit for each MSR address in the range 00000000H to 00001FFFH.
-The bit determines whether the execution of RDMSR applied to that MSR causes a VM exit.
+The bit determines whether the execution of RDMSR applied to that MSR causes a VM-exit.

 - Read bitmap for high MSRs (located at the MSR-bitmap address plus 1024).
 This contains one bit for each MSR address in the range C0000000H toC0001FFFH.
-The bit determines whether the execution of RDMSR applied to that MSR causes a VM exit.
+The bit determines whether the execution of RDMSR applied to that MSR causes a VM-exit.

 - Write bitmap for low MSRs (located at the MSR-bitmap address plus 2048).
 This contains one bit for each MSR address in the range 00000000H to 00001FFFH.
-The bit determines whether the execution of WRMSR applied to that MSR causes a VM exit.
+The bit determines whether the execution of WRMSR applied to that MSR causes a VM-exit.

 - Write bitmap for high MSRs (located at the MSR-bitmap address plus 3072).
 This contains one bit for each MSR address in the range C0000000H toC0001FFFH.
-The bit determines whether the execution of WRMSR applied to that MSR causes a VM exit.
+The bit determines whether the execution of WRMSR applied to that MSR causes a VM-exit.

+OK, let's bring the above sentences into the codes.
+First, we'll write our handler for MSR VM-exits.

+#### Handling MSRs Read**

-OK, let's implement the above sentences.
-If any of the RDMSR or WRMSR caused a VM-Exit, then we have to manually execute RDMSR or WRMSR and set the results into the registers.
+In our passthrough hypervisor, if any of the **RDMSR** or **WRMSR** caused a VM-exit, we have to manually execute **RDMSR** or **WRMSR** and set the results into the registers.
 Because of this, we have a function to manage our RDMSRs like :

-#### Handling MSRs Read**

 ```
 VOID